-• Plant any perennials in your gardens now.
 Plant warm-season annuals, such as marigolds and impatiens, after your region's last average frost date.
 That's late April to May in the southern Midwest and around the middle of the month in the northern Midwest.
 You'll have your favorites, of course, but try something new this year, too.
-Pictured at left: A double petunia.
+Pictured: A double petunia.

 Plant summer-blooming corms and tubers such as gladiolus corms, canna rhizomes, tuberous begonias and other summer bulbs.